14 Best Interview Questions for Creatives

 Finding great creative talent can be tricky.
 And finding great creative talent who also jibe with your company culture can be even trickier.
 Here are the 14 most critical qualitative questions to understand how they work, what makes them tick, if they’re right for you—and if you’re right for them.
 Keep in mind that quantitative questions are also essential to help mitigate unconscious bias.
 Happy hiring!

-1. What will you miss about your current work environment and what will you not miss?
+1. What will you miss about your current gig?

-2. Have you ever worked directly with clients or in customer support?
+2. Have you worked directly with clients or customers?

 5. What’s the last thing you learned?

-6. What do you think of our marketing materials?
+6. What do you think of our brand/site/marketing materials?